Skip to main content

 Certificate Program

-A minimum of 15 hours of course credits is needed for a certificate.
+A minimum of 15 credit hours is needed for a certificate.
 The curriculum for the Informatics Graduate Certificate requires one of the following:

-Standard course prerequisite requirements will be followed as with degree seeking students.
-Students must earn at least a B- in each course in order to receive credit for the certificate.
-A faculty advisor will be assigned to each student to guide them in selecting courses that best meet their needs.
+Standard course prerequisite requirements will be followed as with degree-seeking students.
+Students must earn at least a B- in each course to receive credit for the certificate or at least a B in each course to recieve credit for the master's degree.

 • Your overall career goals;